mapproxy/mapproxy/doc/deployment.rst

   Logs errors and warnings for service ``XXX``.

 ``mapproxy.source.request``
   Logs all requests to sources with URL, size in kB and duration in milliseconds.
+The duration is the time it took to receive the header of the response.
+The actual request duration might be longer, especially for larger images or when the network bandwith is limited.

 Enabling logging